Natural light is considered the "perfect" ingredient for spectacular photography.

 Direct sunlight, particularly at noon, can produce harsh shadows which might not impress the people in your shots.

 So, it's advisable to avoid taking portrait shots in direct sunlight.
-For perfect portrait shots, try photographing people in the shade on bright days or wait until afternoon or evening when the sun produces a warmer light.
+Our advise for portrait photographers is try photographing people in the shade on bright days or wait until afternoon or evening when the sun produces a warmer light.

 For example, standing underneath a tree or behind a building can diffuse the harsh light and produce better-looking portraits for your individual and family photo shoots.